Email Warmup

 warmy website screenshot

-• Warmy is best for Affiliate marketers that want seed mailboxes and postmaster integration
+Best for: Affiliate marketers who want seed mailboxes and postmaster integration.

 • $49/month per mailbox (includes 100 warm-up emails a day)